 For the latest medical advice, visit NHS.uk/Coronavirus.

-The Chancellor has made clear that our NHS will have the resources it needs, and that we will do whatever we can to support individuals and businesses.
+The Chancellor has made clear that our NHS will have the resources it needs, and that the government will do whatever it can to support individuals and businesses.

 - Redundancy: your rights